oneeve8/kobble-data/content/feamber.md

 So I got a puzzle from a second hand shop, I had not done one in a while. [picture of puzzle] my daughter wanted to save it, so we glued it to cardboard and used mod podge to hold it together.
 Now I’m collecting pebbles from the beach as sort of a mosaic border.

-It became an obsession to finish it.
+It was a hard puzzle, but it became an obsession to finish it.
 I thought to myself: *why am I wasting my time doing this*?
 But for some reason, I had to complete the puzzle even though I felt like I was procrastinating on other things.

 Then I realised there were online puzzles.
 So I got obsessed with those for a while.